scotpfleghaar/Code-Editor-Online/README.md

-#Code Challange Editor
+# Code Challange Editor
 ## Begin Here
-This app is using node.js, so begin with `npm install` in the file directory, asuming you have npm.
+This app is using node.js, so begin with `npm install` in the file directory, assuming you have npm.
 Then to begin the programing start the server with `node app.js` default server is 3000.

 ## Current Progress.
 There is a list of todo's that will get implemented at some point.